Here’s What You Need to Know About Cocktail Machines

 The beverage pods for the Drinkworks machine are filled with alcohol, juices, soda syrup, liqueurs, bitters and/or natural flavorings depending on which drink is being made and are developed with mixologists.
 Drinkworks has a “Top Shelf” line of cocktail pods which are made with brand-name spirits like Jack Daniels, Chambord and Herradura, while their standard pods are made with generic spirits and liqueurs.
 Each pod will have somewhere between 90-190 calories per serving and are best when enjoyed within a year of purchasing.
 You can refrigerate the pods, but you don’t have to.

 As we touched on before, Drinkworks has a lot of options when it comes to beverages.
 In addition to the 14 cocktail pods (which boasts classics like a margarita, gin and tonic, Moscow mule and old fashioned), you can also get wine cocktails like red and peach sangria and rose spritzer.
-Plus, Drinkworks partnered with the LA brewery Golden Road to develop pods of their popular taproom tropics beers and Stella Artois for a European-style cidre.
+Plus, Drinkworks partnered with the LA brewery Golden Road to develop pods of their popular Stella Artois for a European-style cidre.

 You can order pods in packs of 4, or the mojito, old fashioned and Moscow mule in a pack of 12.
 Additionally, you can order a starter sampler pack that comes with 16 classic, paradise, refreshing and wine cocktails, a brunch variety pack of 12 pods or a “fireside” collection of 12 holiday-themed pods.